Who is keeping your business safe?

 When we invested £1.4m in our own state of the art data centre in 2014, the long term plan was to grow our market share of data centre services, and add a further data hall five years later.

-Demand for its services has seen ITPS bring forward that plan by two years, with the bespoke creation of a new data hall two for a household name client, and data hall three to facilitate additional new tenants.
+Demand for services has seen that plan brought forward by two years, with the bespoke creation of a new data hall two for a household name client, and data hall three to facilitate additional new tenants.

 Our decision to create a high specification Tier 3, ISO27001-certified data centre here in the region was based on predicting the growth in cloud services and a shift towards effectively renting, rather than buying, ICT infrastructures.

 It was also in response to a growing number of UK-headquartered clients looking to have their cloud infrastructures and data held securely in their home country, rather than in a faceless data centre thousands of miles away, with no local support.
 Our approach helped us to attract clients stretching from the UK and mainland Europe to as far away as Dubai and North Africa, who acknowledge the UK as a secure place from which to do business.”

 The move has paid off handsomely and brought international recognition for ITPS, not least by being chosen by Microsoft as one of only a handful of worldwide ICT providers to be selected to join the Microsoft Azure Stack Early Adopters programme.

 Azure Stack is based on Microsoft’s public cloud offering, Azure.
 Billed as the biggest step change in cloud services for a decade, Azure Stack has been developed to run on a private cloud – or a hybrid public and private cloud – basis.
 This can be customised and managed by an accredited, local data centre partner capable of providing a high level of expertise and local support.